dtechspace/ics-asset-management/README.md

 python run.py categorize [-f or --force]
 	-f drops existing CPE categorized collection in MongoDB before rerunning the categorization script
 ```

+3. Viewing categorized CPE entries

+We recommend using a third party mongodb database viewer such as Robo 3T to view the categorized CPE collection.
+The three documents found in the cpe_categories collection are the Hardware, Operating System, and Application categories.
+CPE entries will be saved into a hierarchical format mirroring the XML asset taxonomy.
+Uncategorized CPE entries will be stored in the cpe_list found in the root of each document.
+Categorized entries will be found in the leaf nodes alongside a list of keywords used to aggregate the CPE entries.

 ## Why ICSAM?